 In 1941, SJA moved from downtown Baton Rouge to its present location on 15 beautiful, residential acres.
 The campus lies in closeproximity to the downtown business and governmental district and is near Catholic High School, the Academy’s brother school.
 With arched walkways literally transitioning students between the Academy’s historic buildings and its new, state-of-the-art facilities, the school’s wireless campus demonstrates a strong commitment to innovation and tradition.
 In recognition of its time-honored presence in the community, St. Joseph’s Academy was designated by the Baton Rouge Metropolitan Council as the city’s first local historic landmark.

 Integral to the Academy tradition is a strong belief in the value of a single-gender education

 for girls.
 Research affirms that adolescent girls perform better academically, feel more positive about school, have greater educational aspirations and hold more favorable attitudes toward academic study in an all-girl environment.
 Students can question, challenge and take risks associated with learning while enhancing the supportive qualities of nurturing and caring.

 as an area of focus.
-Because women have traditionally been underrepresented in the fields of science, technology, engineering and math, the Academy opened a state-of-the-art STEM lab to provide cross-curricular, hands-on learning opportunities in a laboratory setting.
+To address the reality that women have traditionally been underrepresented in the fields of science, technology, engineering and math, the Academy has a state-of-the-art STEM lab to provide cross-curricular, hands-on learning opportunities in a laboratory setting.

 Placing a premium on 21st-century learning

-, SJA opened the 2016-2017 academic year with a new Innovation and Design Lab.
-The lab offers cutting-edge, project-based learning to equip young women for success in college and beyond.
+, SJA's Innovation and Design Lab offers cutting-edge, project-based learning to equip young women for success in college and beyond.
 The Innovation and Design model helps students develop critical-thinking, collaboration, creating and problem-solving skills.
 They are able to design projects to solve real-world problems and impact their communities, taking learning far beyond the classroom.